 Kent carefully deconstructs these types of hallucination and the mechanisms which trigger them.
 His book attempts to unravel the inner psychedelic landscape and to draw a map of entheogenic consciousness, with both modern, scientific outlooks and shamanistic paradigms represented.

 The text was researched for more than 20 years and includes more than 200 references to the latest scientific findings on psychedelic pharmacology, shamanism, and the frontiers of human perception, and it does a better job of connecting shamanic ritual to the real, physically-based phenomena which lie behind it than any other tome I’ve read.

-PIT is presented as an introductory textbook for people who are interested in consciousness, perception, psychedelics, hallucination, shamanism, dreaming, pharmacology, neuroplasticity, chaos theory, and related fields -- and far from being dry, this is a fascinating book, chock full of jumping off points to deep thought and unexplored vistas.
+, and related fields — and far from being dry, this is a fascinating book, chock full of jumping off points to deep thought and unexplored vistas.

 Kent attempts nothing less than to describe a model of psychedelic activation that can be adapted to all possible permutations of human consciousness, including group mind states, mystical states, and transpersonal awareness.

 “The ritual of using psychedelics to generate new information, bond with peer groups, and program human belief is traditionally called shamanism, so PIT is a study of the practice of shamanism, which can also be called applied psychedelic science,” Kent writes.